aws-deepracer-community/deepracer-core/README.md

 Now you need to get the docker images that sagemaker is expecting.
 Run `docker pull nabcrr/sagemaker-rl-tensorflow:coach0.11-cpu-py3`.
 Now run `docker tag nabcrr/sagemaker-rl-tensorflow:coach0.11-cpu-py3 520713654638.dkr.ecr.us-east-1.amazonaws.com/sagemaker-rl-tensorflow:coach0.11-cpu-py3` to get sagekmaker to use it.

+Copy `config.yaml` in the root of this repo to `~/.sagemaker/config.yaml` and edit the file to point to a directory where you want to keep all the temp files sagemaker creates.
+E.G `mkdir -p ~/.sagemaker && cp config.yaml ~/.sagemaker`.

 Now you can run `(cd rl_coach; ipython rl_deepracer_coach_robomaker.py)` to start sagemaker.

 ### Starting robomaker